 “Career opportunities matter.
 Today most companies are going through a ‘crew shift’ as boomer generation employees retire, and millennials and young people enter management and high-value positions.
 Younger folks are motivated by growth, career opportunity, and meaning,” according to Josh Bersin of Bersin by Deloitte

 - Giving employees innovative resources

 In the era of digitization, businesses are presented with unique opportunities to boost productivity and employee engagement.
 For example, by providing innovative technologies and resources at work, such as cloud-based video streaming applications or interactive collaboration platforms, these businesses can ensure that their employees stay motivated and always try to do their best.
 This novel approach to workplace activities offers a great way for businesses to break away from complacency and boredom in the workplace and further build on employee engagement – allowing them to access greater levels of productivity.
-As mentioned in Jugo’s article on ‘Why employee experience is key’, closing the tech gap and providing innovative tools to teams, ensures that employees feel purpose driven, and aligned to their organisations.
+As mentioned in Jugo’s article on ‘Why the employee experience is key’, closing the tech gap and providing innovative tools to teams, ensures that employees feel purpose-driven, and aligned with their organizations.

 Jugo leverages the power of the Chime and Unreal Engine’s most innovative technology, meaning that you can present, meet, and captivate your workforce with every interaction.
-With live video audience Q&A and polls, emojis, direct and open chat – between employees and directors alike – mean your message is not only heard but engaged.
+Live video audience Q&A and polls, emojis, and direct and open chat – between employees and directors alike – mean your message is not only heard but engaged.

-Increase employee engagement by bringing your virtual meeting and team to life.
-Focusing on your workforce experience and then the rest will fall into place.
-Check out more at Jugo.io.
+Increase employee engagement by bringing your virtual meetings and day-to-day team coversations to life.
+Focus on your workforce experience and then the rest will fall into place.
+Check out more on our Jugo Experiences page.